 Once in a while, they see an old gas station or an occasional Dollar Store.
 Callie has to stop so they pull into an old Citgo.
 It has a torn screen door and rusted Coca-cola chest on the sagging porch.
 A mixed breed dog lays outside looking very much at home.
-A couple of men in worn overalls are sitting in lawn chairs chewing tobacco and loudly discussing the theft of a neighbor's prize cow.
+Two fellows, heavily wrinkled with scant gray hair, are sitting in lawn chairs chewing tobacco and loudly discussing the theft of a neighbor's prize cow.

 Inside the store area, boiled eggs, pickles and pigs feet reside in jars of a sticky liquid on the counter.
 The Confederate flag is proudly displayed.
 The lady behind the counter is smoking a cigarette as she restocks candy bars.
 She seems pleasant enough, smiling as she points Callie toward a restroom in the garage area.
 Callie is fascinated by places that pull you back to the 1950 photos she has seen in magazines.

 Groves of apple and pecan trees grow along winding roads.
 The air is scented with burning leaves and spices.
-Occasionally there is a fruit stand with various fruit and vegetables, boiled peanuts and sometimes, cider.
-Riding through this quiet serene area was a treat compared to the busy metropolitan area where they lived.
+Occasionally there is a fruit stand with various seasonal apples and vegetables, boiled peanuts and sometimes, cider.
+Riding through this quiet serene area is a treat compared to the busy metropolitan area where they live.

 Suddenly, we both see flickering lights, like fairy lanterns, a surreal rainbow of colors off the road.

 A semi paved, partial dirt road seems to go in that direction.
 There are no signs.